baidu/ARK/README.md

 # Welcome to Ark

-Ark is an intelligent operation and development framework implemented with an event-driven model.
+Ark is a development framework of intelligent operation which is implemented with an event-driven model.
 It proposes an intelligent operation engineering solution,to solve the following problems.

 * no unified development model for operation and maintenance，the cost of development and maintenance is great and inefficient.
 * pool extensibility, experience is difficult to reuse.